-Association websites range in size, from a big-city chamber of commerce websites to local neighborhood associations trying to market the local businesses in the neighborhood and drive growth.
+Association websites range in size, from the big-city chamber of commerce websites to local neighborhood associations trying to market the local businesses in the neighborhood and drive growth.

-But no matter the size, they all must contain the following 14 items to help drive membership, traffic and provide valuable information to community members and visitors.
+But no matter the size, they all must contain the following 14 items to help drive membership and traffic and provide valuable information to community members and visitors.

-It is no secret that trust and perceived value increase when a website’s design and usability get better.
-With association websites, it’s no different, and some would argue, a great design helps build trust in and value for the community.
+It is no secret that trust and perceived value increase when a small business’s website design and usability improve.
+With association websites, it’s no different; some would argue that a great design helps build trust and value for the community.

-Research from Stanford University shows that 46.1 percent of the over 2,500 people studied say a website’s design is the top criteria for deciding if a company is credible or not.
-Make sure your website has:
+Research from Stanford University shows that 46.1 percent of the over 2,500 people studied say a website’s design is the top criterion for deciding whether a company is credible.
+Make sure your website has the following:

 - Clear and sharp images